AI Workbench Locations#

 A Workbench location provides the same UI/UX regardless if it’s Windows, Mac or Ubuntu.
 The only differences between locations are the hardware capabilities and the projects on them.

-- The Desktop App is not a location - It’s a UI.
+- The Desktop App is a UI, not a location.

-The Desktop App is a lightweight Electron app that runs locally to provide visibility and access to different locations.
+The Desktop App is an Electron app that runs locally to provide visibility and access to different locations.
 It is not the full AI Workbench application.

-- A location is not a cluster - There’s no kubernetes involved.
+- A location is not a cluster and there’s no kubernetes involved.

 Key Concepts#